Donna Summer: Early life and career

+Mission Hill, Boston was the neighborhood where Donna Summer was raised.

 Donna Adrian Gaines was born in Boston on December 31, 1948, to Andrew and Mary Gaines.
 She was the third of seven children.
 She was raised in the Boston neighborhood of Mission Hill.
 Her father was a butcher, and her mother was a schoolteacher.
 Some sources claim that her birth name was "LaDonna", but her birth certificate lists her name as "Donna".
 Her daughter, Brooklyn Sudano, says that "LaDonna" was a childhood nickname.

 Summer's performance debut occurred at church when she was ten years old, replacing a vocalist who failed to appear.
 She attended Boston's Jeremiah E. Burke High School where she performed in school musicals and was considered popular.
 In 1967, Summer joined the blues rock band Crow.
 Weeks before she was scheduled to graduate from high school, Summer traveled with the band to New York to secure a record deal.
 After a record label passed on signing the group since it was only interested in Summer, the group agreed to dissolve.

 Summer stayed in New York and auditioned for a role in the counterculture musical, Hair.
 She landed the part of Sheila and agreed to take the role in the Munich production of the show, moving there in August 1968 after getting her parents' reluctant approval.
 This decision was arguably what caused Summer's career, along with many of her castmates', to rocket.
 The cast also included Helga Charlotte Tolle, Reiner Schöne, Ron Williams, Gudrun "Su" Kramer, Elke Koska, Jürgen Markus, Jutta Weinhold and Peter Kent, all of whom starred alongside Summer in the musical Hair.
 She eventually became fluent in German, singing various songs in that language, and participated in the musicals Ich bin ich (the German version of The Me Nobody Knows), Godspell, and Show Boat.
 Within three years, she moved to Vienna, Austria, and joined the Vienna Volksoper.

-In 1968, Polydor released Summer's first single (as Donna Gaines), a German version of the title "Aquarius" from the musical Haare (Hair).
-In 1969, her second single "If You Walkin' Alone" on Philips Records, was released; this was followed in 1971 by a third single, a remake of the Jaynetts' 1963 hit, "Sally Go 'Round the Roses", from a one-off European deal with Decca Records.
+In 1968, Polydor released Summer's first single, as Donna Gaines, a version of "Aquarius" (sung in German as "Wassermann") from the musical Haare (Hair).
+In 1969, her second single "If You Walkin' Alone" on Philips Records, was released; this was followed in 1971 by a third single, a remake of the Jaynetts' 1963 hit, "Sally Go 'Round the Roses", from a one-off European deal with MCA Records.
 She provided backing vocals for producer-keyboardist Veit Marvos on his Ariola Records release Nice to See You, credited as "Gayn Pierre".
 Several subsequent singles included Donna performing with the group, and the name "Gayn Pierre" was used while performing in Godspell with first husband Helmuth Sommer during 1972.